MuhammadHamidRaza/ai-native-software-development/book-source/docs/01-Introducing-AI-Driven-Development/04-nine-pillars/01-why-new-paradigm.md

 #### 🤝 Practice Exercise

-**Quick Diagnostic**: Ask your AI to interview you: "Ask me 5 questions that will reveal whether I'm using AI as a tool or as a system.
+> **Ask your AI**: "Ask me 5 questions that will reveal whether I'm using AI as a tool or as a system.
 Based on my answers, tell me ONE specific change I should make this week."

 **What you're practicing**: Self-awareness through AI partnership.
 Your AI learns your current approach, you learn what "system thinking" actually looks like in practice.